3eboo/airflow-etl/README.md

 ## ETL example pipeline

+####The architecture of this project is inspired by: https://github.com/cordon-thiago/airflow-spark

 This project contains the following containers:

 * postgres: Postgres database for Airflow metadata and a Test table used as our storage for the task.